fara-pug/fara-pug/index.md

 -   Buffy for looted Meals and Mixtures
 -   2Relica holds everything that wants to drift back to Relica.

+p.s.
+I suggest giving the elder as many sticks as he's willing to hold, following that up with ligher things such as rings, folded notes etc so that he's unable to take things you might otherwise accidently loose to him. load up everyone you escort to relica in the same way since you'll have them living with you for a while before one day they'll have moved themselves out of your shack.
+Please don't fight in there, the last thing you want it to burn the place down.

 1. Feedback on the home office

     This can be condensed quite a bit